Paul-Dempsey/pachde1/README.md

   Instead of hunting for the right extender in the module browser, just expand the panel to show an extension with more jacks or options.
   Recently I noticed another brand that provides buttons to insert selected extenders, which I think is a great idea.

-- Dialogs (**Info**) — Another tactic for making complex configurable easier than piling things into the module menu.
+- Dialogs (**Info**, **FancyBox**) — Another tactic for making complex configurable easier than piling things into the module menu.
-  Turns out that making a dialog is really no more complicated or substantially different than creating the UI for a module.
+  Turns out that making a dialog is really no more complicated or substantially different than creating a menu or the UI for a module.
   **#d One** constructs dialogs much like a module widget, with an SVG base.
   All the amenities mentioned below for iterating on a (themed) panel apply just the same